SAY-droid427/SAY-droid427/README.md

-### Hi there 👋
+## Hi there 👋
 I am Sayani Mallick, a full-stack web developer (MERN stack) , a competitive programmer and an aspiring animation artist.I am an Open Souurce enthusiast.I am currently an Electronics And Communication Engineering student in BITS Pilani, KK Birla Goa Campus.
 I am a competitive coder and love to code in C++.
 I have been an Outreachy intern at Eclipse Adoptium and have been a speaker at EclipseCON 2021.
-I
+I am an enthusiastic and creative problem solver.

 - 🔭 I’m currently working on machine learning and artificial intelligence.